 # Section 6.
 The Michigan portion of each members dues shall be ($3.25) per annum.

 Section 7.
-Each member of this PTA shall pay annual dues of $____ to the organization.
+Each member of this PTA shall pay annual dues of ($7.00) to the organization.
 The amount of such annual dues shall include the portion payable to the Michigan PTA and the portion payable to the National PTA.

 # Section 8.
 The state and National PTA portions of the dues paid by each member of this PTA shall be set aside by this PTA and remitted to the Michigan PTA through such channels and at such times as the state bylaws may provide.
 Each state PTA shall pay to the National PTA the amount of the national portion of dues paid by all members of local PTAs in its area.